The Lazydays Guide to De-Winterizing Your RV

 For RVers looking to hit the road as soon as possible, there are several checks and inspections you can perform on your RV to expedite the de-winterization process.
 These include:

 - Inspect all interior and exterior appliances: As part of your de-winterization checks, inspect all exterior and interior appliances to make sure they’re in working order.
-These checks can include plugging-in the microwave and testing it, extending the awning and slide outs, firing up the grill and stove, and more.
+These checks can include plugging-in the microwave and testing it, extending the awning and slide-outs, firing up the grill and stove, and more.
 If you find any issues or have winterized appliances, Lazydays RV offers repair and appliance de-winterization in our service packages.

 - Inspect and clean the interior and exterior: At the end of your pre-maintenance check, inspect the rest of your RV.
-You should check the exterior window seals to see if they’re loose, inspect the paint for any chips, make sure the windshield doesn’t have any cracks and look out for any other damage.
-Inside the RV, look for any additional leaks, mold, damage to the floor and other issues.
+You should check the exterior window seals to see if they’re loose, inspect the paint for any chips, make sure the windshield doesn’t have any cracks, and look out for any other damage.
+Inside the RV, look for any additional leaks, mold, damage to the floor, and other issues.
 Once your inspections are complete, clean the exterior of your RV to get rid of any dust and dirt.
 Inside, you can dust in the kitchen, living and sleeping areas, clean any appliances, and change out any bedding.

-For the more complex parts of the de-winterization process, Lazydays RV offers an extensive de-winterization package and other services that will have your RV ready for months of incredible adventures.
+For the more complex parts of the de-winterization process, Lazydays RV offers an extensive de-winterization RV maintenance package and other services that will have your RV ready for months of incredible adventures.
 Our de-winterization services include:

-- Basic de-winterization: As part of our basic de-winterization package, our master certified technicians drain and flush your RVs plumbing system and all water tanks.
+- Basic De-Winterization: As part of our basic de-winterization package, our master certified technicians drain and flush your RV’s plumbing system and all water tanks.
 Bypassed water heaters are reconnected, and all systems are checked for any water damage.
 At an additional cost, appliances can be de-winterized.
-This involves draining, flushing and cleaning the dishwasher, refrigerator, and sinks.
+This involves draining, flushing, and cleaning the dishwasher, refrigerator, and sinks.

 - Roof AC Service: Recommended at least once every 12 months, our roof AC service is a comprehensive package that ensures you’re comfortable throughout the year.
-This service includes an inspection of your roof AC unit, an acid wash, cleaning of the inner coils, an amp-draw test and replacement of AC gaskets and filters.
+This service includes an inspection of your roof AC unit, an acid wash, cleaning of the inner coils, an amp-draw test, and replacement of AC gaskets and filters.
 Debris can build up over months of storage, which is why we recommend this service at the start of every peak travel season.

-- RV Chassis Service: Lazydays offers a comprehensive suite of chassis services at all our service centers.
+- RV Chassis Service: Lazydays offers a comprehensive suite of chassis services at many of our service centers.
 From tire replacements to oil changes, our technicians are trained to service gas, diesel, and towable coaches.
 Lazydays RV is a certified RV warranty repair center for leading chassis manufacturers like Spartan®, Workhorse®, and Roadmaster®.